StormCreative/php-styleguide/README.md

 Documenting your code is a must, this is done through applying comments to relevent parts of your code.
 You should aim for your code to speak for itself, but wherever you've had to do something a bit funky that you won't remember later, make an inline comment.

-When documenting an arguments, properties type you will need to state any of the following:
+When documenting any arguments, properties type you will need to state any of the following:
 <ul>
     <li>string</li>
     <li>array</li>